Sales and marketing synergy is a regularly covered media topic. The concept is often discussed within organizations.

-Marketing relies on sales to be the final leg in the journey from product inception to customer and repeat customer.
+Marketing relies on sales to be the final leg in the journey from product inception to new customer to repeat customer.
 Sales relies on marketing to make their job as easy as possible.

-Salespeople can provide valuable insights to marketers about the mind of the customer, as they’re the ones having daily conversations with prospects and customers.
+Salespeople can provide valuable insights to marketers about the mind of the customer, as they’re the ones having daily conversations in the field.

-Salespeople should have a way to communicate to marketing what they think they need but are not getting.
+Salespeople should have a way to communicate to marketing what they believe they need, but are not getting.

 There needs to be a forum or vehicle for this type of information to be exchanged.
 The conversations are not going to just happen on their own.
 Monthly or quarterly meetings should be arranged.

-These meetings should focus on not only resolving differences, but on proactive maneuvers such as jointly strategizing on growing major accounts.
+These meetings should focus on not only resolving differences, but on proactive sessions such as jointly strategizing on growing major accounts.

 Technologies such as Slack can be leveraged for more ongoing sharing of information and for feedback.

 Marketing should never blindly feed salespeople all incoming leads.
 The marketing team should only handoff to sales those people who have expressed a need for the company’s product or service or who likely have a need.

 When a website visitor’s contact information is captured, marketing can use big data sources to enrich leads and to let salespeople know which person they should ultimately be approaching within an organization that the visitor represents.
 The visitor may be a symptom of product or service need within an organization, but may not be the best sales contact.